React JS 100 MCQ

 Question 100: Which of the following is a best practice when styling components in React?

-C. Use scoped or modular styles to prevent style conflicts across components
+Correct Answer: C. It is a best practice to use scoped or modular styles to prevent style conflicts across components and ensure maintainability.

 Read all important Computer Science MCQs here.